roman-milk/roman-milk.github.io/mrs-jizm.md

+===

- ****** Mrs Jizm Ch.
-03 ****** bygeronimo_appleby© Her long groan of pleasure when she sank down onto the monolith was testimony to what was happening in front of my eyes.
+Her long groan of pleasure when she sank down onto the monolith was testimony to what was happening in front of my eyes.
 I sat on the bed, mouth hanging open, as I watched Mrs Jizm squirm on Peter's cock.
 At least she was facing away from him.
 If she'd kissed him ...

  As it was I could see her skin stretched tight around the thick shaft.
 Her clitoris shone, greasy and swollen with arousal while obscene farts and squelches erupted from their coupling.
 A thick, opaque dribble of my semen squirted around Peter's shaft when Robyn rose to the domed tip, the viscous trickle skidding over his balls and along the cleft of his arse to stain the chair fabric.
 Robyn's cunt farted as she sank down onto that column again.